binipringle/torts/_texts/0-outline.md

 A complaint must have (1) grounds for subject-matter jurisdiction; (2) a statement of facts sufficient to show that the plaintiff is entitled to relief; and (3) a demand for judgment and the relief sought.
 Rule 8.

+Under the traditional rules of pleading, a pleading that states a claim for relief must only contain [Fed.
+R. Civ.
+P. 8]: (1) a short and plain statement of: (a) the grounds upon which the court's jurisdiction rests; and (b) a statement of a claim, which, if true, would entitle the claimant to relief; and (2) a demand of relief.
+However, two Supreme Court cases suggest that more detailed pleadings are required [*Bell Atlantic Corp. v.
+Twombly*, 550 U.S. 544 (2007); *Ashcroft v.
+Iqbal*, 556 U.S. 662 (2009)].
+In these cases, the Supreme Court explained that the "short and plain statement of the claim" required under Rule 8 must include "sufficient factual matter" to state a plausible claim.

 ---

 ## Amendments